hwschuur/hwschuur.github.io/_pages/contact.md

 title: "Contact"
 ---

-I lead changes that blend technology with business and people skills.
-I'm known for getting things done and paying attention to details while keeping a good relationship with my team and clients.
-I love creating and launching new tech products and services in vital sectors.
+I drive transformative changes by integrating technology with business acumen and people skills.
+I have a passion for creating and launching innovative tech products and services in vital sectors.
+Renowned for getting things done and paying attention to details, while keeping strong relationships with my team and clients.
 I hold [a PhD in Information Science][phdthesis] (Utrecht University, 2011).

 Areas of expertise: Business-critical IT, Product Management, Software Development, BizDevOps, Innovation